For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 - Fears change

-Folks who don't like change and who don't like plans that get tweaked every year – are going to like a supplement.
+Folks who don't like change or plans that get tweaked every year are going to like a supplement.
 Medicare Supplements stay the same year-in and year-out – no surprises.

 You're going to focus on educating the client about how Medicare works and how a supplement fits in perfectly.